randomseed-io/bankster/doc/20_data_structures.md

 * `id` – a keyword identifying a currency unit (e.g. `:EUR` or `:crypto/ETH`);
 * `numeric` – a long value being a numeric identifier of ISO-standardized currencies (e.g. `978` or `-1` for none);
 * `scale` – an integer of supported scale (decimal places, e.g. `2` or `-1` for auto);
-* `kind` – a keyword with currency kind (e.g. `:FIAT` or `:DECENTRALIZED`);
+* `kind` – a case-sensitive keyword with currency kind (may be namespaced, e.g. `:iso/fiat` or `:virtual/native`);
-* `domain` – a keyword with currency domain (e.g. `:ISO-4217`, `:ISO-4217-LEGACY` or `:CRYPTO`);
+* `domain` – a keyword with currency domain (e.g. `:ISO-4217`, `:ISO-4217-LEGACY` or `:CRYPTO`).

-* `weight` – an integer value used when there are conflicting currency codes during lookup (defaults to `0`).
+Additionally, currency may carry a non-inherent attribute `weight` (an integer value used when there are conflicting currency codes or numeric IDs during lookup; defaults to `0`).

+The source of truth for weights is the registry base map `cur-id->weight` (and the top-level `:weights` branch in EDN configs/exports).
+Currency instances stored in registries also carry the weight in metadata as an optimization (hot-path: weighted buckets), but weight does not participate in `= / hash` semantics.
+Use `currency/weight` to read it.

 Internally `numeric` can be `-1`, meaning there is no numeric ID and `scale` can be `-1` too, meaning the amount of currency can have any number of decimal places.

-The currency domain is derived from an identifier if the identifier is namespaced.
+The currency domain is derived from an identifier if the identifier is namespaced (namespace is upper-cased).
 The derived code (name part) is upper-cased.
+Namespace `ISO-4217` is treated specially: it is stripped (case-insensitive) and implies `:domain :ISO-4217`.
 If there is no namespace the domain can be set to any keyword, with `:ISO-4217` having special meaning in some operations as it marks official currencies.

+See also `doc/30_currency-kinds.md` (kind hierarchy) and `doc/32_currency_traits.md` (traits hierarchy).

 ## Registry